 It’s important to make sure everyone is drinking enough water during the summer months, especially during a heat wave.
 Your body loses a lot of water when you sweat and it’s up to you to make sure you’re refilling the tank.

 However, it can get pricey to buy bottled water.
-Families in the U.S. spend about $1.22 per gallon on bottled water every year.
+Families in the U.S. spend about $1.22 per gallon on bottled water every year, and global consumption of bottled water increases 10% each year.
 Consider investing in reusable water bottles for each of your kids so you can refill them without spending the money and using the plastic.

 Consider having foods that have high water content during snack time, too.
 Watermelon, cucumbers, strawberries, cantaloupe, peaches, and oranges are each high in water content and make for great hydrating snacks.